SiliconWit/real-time-robot-arm-simulator/IK Simulation using Blender.md

 **Instructions**

 1\.
-Launch Blender
+Launch Blender & Save the file in the scripts folder

 2\.
 Open playground.cs in the script editor

 3\.
 Run the script to to create the “Robotics” panel.

 4\.
 Click on the “Reset Scene” button to spawn